 I dont no what you think you is saying here, but I dont think you dont think to good on this here subject.
 I dont think this through.

 I wish I made this up.
 Before you assume it’s comment spam, it’s not.
 It’s legitimate.
 Not very intelligent, but legit.

 Here is what I think.
 This person didn’t finish the 8th grade.
 Or they aren’t even old enough to finish the 8th grade.
 They don’t think.
 And when they do, it isn’t very often or deep.
 They wanted to say something, but they didn’t stop to think about what they were saying, just typed what was in their brain.
-I read and re-read this several times, thought about it for a day or two, and just didn’t know what to do with it.
+At the very least, their English isn’t very good.
+I want to give them credit for intelligence and the attempt, so I read and re-read this several times, thought about it for a day or two, and just didn’t know what to do with it.
 What can you do?

 Don’t spend hours writing up every comment you make, but if you are going to comment, say something intelligent.
 Say something that makes us think nice thoughts about you, or at least let us assume you 1) know of which you speak, 2) are intelligent, and 3) wish to contribute to the conversation with your intelligence.